SkyEarth Camp Guidelines (OCT. 20-26, 2019)

 We offer simple first aid assistance in camp.
 Any medical concerns that cannot be addressed in camp must be referred to one of the local Urgent Care Walk‑In Clinics in the area.
 There are several and we will have a list on hand with information regarding several of them.
 Please make staff aware of conditions like bee allergies or concerns that may escalate into medical emergencies while in camp – you aren’t asked to disclose these on any forms, so please be proactive by helping us to be aware.

 ALL fires must be burned in a fire pan.
 A certain amount of wood will be provided.
 If you plan on burning a lot, plan to bring some of your own.
 Please do not gather material from the site for burning unless it is stated that you can.

 Most of the materials used for classes are brought in from the outside world.
 Where there is abundance, you may gather materials but please only do this if you know what you are doing.
-If you are unsure, ask a qualified instructor or the Winter Count staff.
+If you are unsure, ask a qualified instructor or the SkyEarth staff.